efb9-860a-e752-0dac/serpent/README.md

 A pure Rust implementation of the Serpent block cipher candidate for the AES standard.

-Officialy do by Zao at https://gitlab.com/zao/serpent
+Officially done by Zao at https://gitlab.com/zao/serpent

 ## Warnings